 The plant engineer was involved throughout the project, so he was always aware of status, any obstacles and felt comfortable throughout the entire process.

-Mold release consumption was considerably lower than comparable machines due to our Precision Fluid Delivery System, which was a substantial cost savings.
+Mold release consumption was considerably lower than comparable machines due to our Precision Fluid Delivery System, which was a substantial cost saving.

 The machine performed so well that the plant wants to replace the second unit as soon as they can get their budget approved.

-If you’d like a copy before we can finish updating our website, email email@example.com and ask for your copy of the “DTS1000i Case Study” today!
+This PDF includes more details, photographs, video links, and a technical product data-sheet.
+Email firstname.lastname@example.org and ask for your copy of the “DTS1000i Case Study” today!